 William Kapell: Honest American Pianist of All Time September 10 2021

 There are hundreds of great pianists from all parts of the world.
 But depending on their performance and composition, some are at the top of the game.
 Among the renowned American pianists, William Kapell tops the list.
-In his professional career, Kapell seemed to have the combined qualities of greatest older contemporaries like Artur Schnabel, Arthur Rubinstein, and the rest.
+In his professional career, Kapell seemed to have the combined qualities of greatest older contemporaries like Artur Schnabel, Artur Rubinstein, and the rest.

 Kapell was uniquely gifted and an exciting pianist of his time.
 His remarkable technique, including deep insight and integrity, made his performance have command.
 His artistry balanced several qualities from poetic, sensitive, spontaneous, assuring, and intense to cogent.
 And during the stage performance, his handsomeness added to the allure.

-Kapell liked playing at informal musicals in New York, but his unique recitals at Town Hall increased his fame as a young American pianist where he was born.
+William Kapell liked playing at informal musicals in New York, but his unique recitals at Town Hall increased his fame as a young American pianist where he was born.
 The premature death of this American pianist and a recording artist was heartbreaking.
 He died at the age of 31 when the airplane he was on board crashed while bringing him back from a concert tour in Australia.

 WILLIAM KAPELL EARLY LIFE